 Students nominated for this award must have obtained the following:

 Past award winners typically have made outstanding contributions to the field or discipline beyond the typical course and major requirements.
-For example, many of the winners have presented or published their work in national outlets, impacted the community by leading a major service project, earned a prestigious national or international fellowship, or won a major national or regional competition in their field of study.
+For example, many of the winners have presented or published their work in national outlets, earned a prestigious national or international fellowship, or won a major national or regional competition in their field of study.

 Applications/nominations are made in the spring of each year.
 Students can apply directly through a department or program.
 Faculty can also nominate students through their department.
 Directors of the Honors Program, Undergraduate Summer Scholars (USS) program, and the Office of Global Initiatives are also invited to submit nominations through the appropriate academic department.